These vibrant hibiscus ice pops are an easy summer frozen treat that require only dried hibiscus, water, and sugar.

-The bright burgundy color of the hibiscus is only half the beauty of this delicious flower.
-It is one of the most common flavors for aguas frescas, and its acidity is fantastic in this yummy frozen treat.
+The bright burgundy color of these hibiscus ice pops is only half the beauty of this delicious flower.
+It’s one of the most common flavors for aguas frescas, and its acidity is fantastic in this yummy frozen treat.
 [Editor’s Note: Curious about that other ice pop in the photo?
 You know the one, the spectacularly vibrant orange-hued ice pop?
 Rest easy, we’ve got that recipe, too.
 Just take a gander at Spicy mango ice pops recipe.]–Fany Gerson

 Dried hibiscus blossoms are well worth seeking out for reasons that extend beyond just their flamboyant hue and sassy floral taste.
 Long revered among various cultures for varying reputed benefits, the crimson blooms can be steeped in hot water as an amelioratory tea or infused into a Christmasy cocktail punch.
 (We’re particularly keen on the tradition of Tahitian women who tuck a flower behind an ear to indicate their hand is ready for marriage.
 Why didn’t they try that in Sex in the City?!)
 Seek dried hibiscus blossoms out at hippy-like health food stores (if you’re in Manhattan, you can buy them in bulk at Integral Yoga Natural Foods) as well as online from any number of sources at Amazon.

 Hibiscus Ice Pops